Ryan Shazier

-Ryan Dean Shazier (/ʃeɪˈzɪər/; born September 6, 1992) is an American professional coach and former football linebacker who is the current offensive assistant coach for the Pittsburgh Steelers of the National Football League (NFL).
+Ryan Dean Shazier (/ʃeɪˈzɪər/; born September 6, 1992) is an American former professional football linebacker who played for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was selected by the Steelers in the first round of the 2014 NFL draft.

 Shazier had a successful first few seasons in the NFL, including a Pro Bowl appearance in 2016.
 During the 2017 season, in a game against the Cincinnati Bengals, Shazier attempted to make a head-first tackle that left him a paraplegic, after which he had to have spinal stabilization surgery and learn to walk again.
 After spending two seasons on the Steelers' physically unable to perform list, Shazier announced his retirement from football in 2020.

+Early life

+Ryan Dean Shazier was born on September 6, 1992, in Fort Lauderdale, Florida.
+He attended Plantation High School in Plantation, Florida.

 College career

 Shazier initially committed to play for Urban Meyer at Florida but rescinded his commitment after Meyer resigned as the Gators head coach.
 He then committed to play under Jim Tressel at Ohio State, but Tressel resigned five months later and was eventually replaced with Urban Meyer.

 As a true freshman, Shazier played in every regular season contest and started 3 games.
 His first start came near the end of the season against Penn State, where he recorded 15 tackles.
 He started the next two games and ended his season with 57 tackles, 5 tackles for a loss, 3 sacks, and 2 forced fumbles.

 In 2012, he started all 12 regular season games for Ohio State.
 Against Penn State, Shazier posted 8 tackles, 2 sacks, and an interception in the third quarter that he returned for the game-deciding touchdown.
 In a victory against Wisconsin, he had 12 tackles, three tackles for a loss, and he made a game-saving tackle on a goal line stand on fourth and inches.
 He would finish 2012 leading the Big Ten Conference with 17 tackles for a loss and place second in the league with 115 tackles.
 Shazier also had 5 sacks and 3 forced fumbles for the season.

 Against Indiana in 2013, he posted more than 20 tackles and tied the school record with 16 solo tackles and 5 tackles for loss.
 He was voted a first-team All-American by the Associated Press, USA Today, ESPN.com, and Sports Illustrated.
 His 101 solo tackles were the second best in the league and his 143 tackles led the Big Ten.
 He also had a career-high 6 sacks and 4 forced fumbles.

 On January 5, 2014, Shazier announced that he would forgo his senior season and enter the 2014 NFL draft.

 Shazier finished his career at Ohio State with 315 tackles, 208 solo tackles, and 14.5 sacks.